FabricMC/kotlin-fabric-discord-bot/README.md

 * DB_USERNAME = Database username to auth with
 * DB_PASSWORD = Database password to auth with

+* LIVE_UPDATES_MINECRAFT_CHANNELS = A comma separated list of discord channels to send minecraft version updates to
+* LIVE_UPDATES_JIRA_CHANNELS = A comma separated list of discord channels to send JIRA version updates to

 ### Optional Environment Variables

 * BOT_GUILD = The ID of the discord guild this bot should operate on